 All visitors must wear a medical-grade mask at ALL times and in ALL areas of the hospital.
 If visitors do not have one they will be provided with a medical-grade mask at the entrance.
 Cloth masks by themselves will not be allowed.

-All visitors are required to wear a face shield in addition to a mask while visiting a patient.
+All visitors are required to wear a face shield in addition to a mask and eye protection while visiting a patient.
 Face shields will be provided to visitors on entry to the hospital or on the unit.
 Please refer to our policy regarding these issues and limited exemptions for patients/visitors not to wear a mask.

 No visitation is allowed for patients with active confirmed or suspected COVID-19, that are receiving aerosol-generating medical procedures including but not exclusive to non-invasive ventilation (BiPAP, CPAP) or high flow oxygen (AIRVO, Optiflow) due to the extremely high risk to patients, staff, and visitors.
 Please refer to the nursing unit for clarification.
 Virtual visits for these patients will be supported using technology such as iPads.
 Resolved cases may have visitors as identified in this policy.

 - Are under the age of 18, unless they are the parent/guardian of the patient or are accompanied by an adult visiting a palliative/end-of-life patient.